-A personal loan can help you take the next step if you don’t have ready finance.
-Whether you want to buy a car or undertake home renovations, you’re likely to find many different lenders and loans to choose from.
+A personal loan can help you take your next step if you don’t have ready finance.
+Whether you want to buy a car or undertake home renovations, you’re likely to find a number of different lenders and loans to choose from.

-If you’re looking to purchase an asset, or you already have one, you may be considering whether a secured or unsecured personal loan is the better option.
+If you’re looking to purchase an asset, or you already have one, you may be considering whether a secured or unsecured personal loan is a better option for you.
 We break down the differences in the guide below.

-What is the difference between a secured and unsecured personal loan?
+What is the difference between secured and unsecured personal loans?

-The fundamental difference between these two loans is that with a secured personal loan you have to provide an asset as guarantee, while with an unsecured personal loan you don’t.
+The main difference between these two loans is that with a secured personal loan you have to provide an asset as a guarantee, while you don’t with an unsecured personal loan.
 If you default on a secured personal loan, the lender can repossess the asset and sell it to recoup its losses.
-The asset is typically one you are purchasing with the funds you borrow from the lender, but can also be one you already own.
+The asset is usually one you are purchasing with the funds you are borrowing from the lender, but it can also be an asset you already own.

 Secured and unsecured personal loans you can apply for

-Find both secured and unsecured loan options by clicking through each of the tabs to compare what’s available.
+Find both secured and unsecured loan options by clicking through each of the tabs and compare what’s available.

-Lenders are willing to use a variety of assets, which hold value, as a guarantee for a loan.
-Whether you are looking to purchase one of the following items, or already own one, you might be able to use it as security for a loan:
+Lenders are willing to use all kind of assets that hold value as guarantees for loans.
+Whether you are looking to purchase one of the following items or already own one, you might be able to use it as security for a loan:

-Vehicles.
-Including new and used cars; motorbikes; boats; caravans and even jet skis.
+- Vehicles.
+This includes new and used cars, motorbikes, boats, and even jet skis.

-Property.
-If you own a property outright or hold equity in a mortgaged property, you can use it as security.
+- Property.
+If you own a property outright or hold equity in a mortgaged property, you can use it as security for a loan.

-Term deposits.
-If you hold a term-deposit account with a lender, they may be prepared to use the amount as a guarantee for the loan.
+- Term deposits.
+If you hold a term deposit account with a lender, they may be willing to use the amount as a guarantee for a loan.

-High-cost assets.
-Some lenders accept high-cost jewellery, fine art and other items.
-Check with the lender to see what they deem acceptable.
+- High-cost assets.
+Some lenders will accept high-cost jewellery, fine art and other items as security for loans.

 What type of loan is better for you?

-If you’re unsure what type of personal loan you should apply for, here are some considerations to bear in mind:
+If you’re unsure what type of personal loan you should be applying for, here are some considerations to keep in mind:

-Buying a vehicle.
-The age, cost and model of vehicle has a bearing on whether you can, or should, get a secured personal loan or whether an unsecured loan is a better option.
-Some lenders only accept new vehicles as security.
-If you want an older car, it may need to pass a vehicle inspection check and be under a certain age, eg seven years.
+- If you’re buying a vehicle.
+The age, cost and type of vehicle will have a bearing on whether you can or should get a secured personal loan or whether an unsecured loan will be a better option for you.
+Some lenders will only accept new vehicles (generally less than two years old) as a guarantee.
+If you want an older car, it may need to pass a vehicle inspection check and still need to be under a certain age, usually seven years.

-If you want to use the loan amount for various purposes.
+- If you want to use the loan amount for various purposes.
 Lenders offering secured loans tend to place restrictions on the use of the loan amount.
-For example, if you wish to take out a secured car loan but also want to buy some furniture, the lender may not let you borrow more than the cost of the car.
+For instance, if you are taking out a secured car loan, your lender will not allow you to borrow more than the cost of the car to make other purchases.

-If you aren’t looking to purchase an asset.
-You will need to own an asset already that you want to use as security.
-While this is a less common form of a secured personal loan, it is an option on offer from some lenders.
+- If you aren’t looking to purchase an asset.
+You will need to already own the asset you want to use as security.
+While this is a less common form of secured personal loan, it is an option offered by some lenders.

 How you can compare secured and unsecured personal loans

-While both types of loans are a viable way to finance a new purchase, you can decide which option better suits your needs by comparing them to one another.
-Here are some main points for the comparison:
+While both types of loans are a viable way for you to finance a new purchase, you can find the option that better suits your needs by comparing them to one another.
+Here are some main points of comparison:

-Interest rates.
-As secured personal loans are less risky for lenders, they tend to come with a lower interest rate.
-You can find fixed and variable rates for both secured and unsecured loans.
+- Interest rates.
+As secured personal loans are less risky for lenders, they tend to come with lower interest rates.
+You can find fixed rates for both secured and unsecured loans.

-Fees.
-You won’t find a significant difference in costs between the two credit types.
-Expect establishment fees for both loans, although you can find lenders that don’t charge a fee to set up the loan.
-Some loans come with monthly payments, but these are not standard.
-Make sure do a comparison, so you know your loan is competitive.
+- Fees.
+You won’t find a great difference in fees between the two loan types.
+Expect processing fees for both types of loans, although you can find lenders that don’t charge any fees to set up the loan.
+Some loans come with annual fees, but these are not standard, so make sure to compare so you know your loan is competitive.

-The flexibility of repayments.
-The difference lies in whether the loan is fixed or variable.
-If you apply for a fixed-rate loan, you are more likely to find penalties for extra repayments and repaying the loan early.
-Variable rate loans are less likely to have these penalties.
-Check out the lenders to discover your most viable option.
+- Flexibility of repayments.
+If you apply for a fixed rate loan, you are more likely to find penalties for extra repayments and repaying your loan early.
+Compare lenders to find the most competitive option.

-Loan terms.
-For both secured and unsecured loans, you usually find terms of between one and five years for fixed-rate loans and one and seven years for variable rate loans.
+- Loan terms.
+For both secured and unsecured loans, you will generally find terms of between one and five years for fixed rate loans.

-How you can use the funds.
-If you apply for an unsecured loan, you typically use the funds for whatever purpose you want.
+- How you can use the funds.
+If you apply for an unsecured loan, you can generally use the funds for whatever purpose you want.
 Secured loans tend to come with more restrictions.
-For example, if you’re taking out credit to pay for a car, the lender may require you to use the entire loan amount to pay for the cost of the vehicle.
+For instance, if you’re taking out the loan to pay for a car, the lender will require you to use the entire loan amount to pay for the cost of the vehicle.

 What to consider before you apply

-Can you afford the repayments?
-If you’re opting for a secured personal loan, the lender can repossess the asset if you can’t afford the repayments.
-If you are considering an unsecured personal loan, bear in mind that the interest rate is likely to be higher and so the ongoing repayments are more costly.
+- Will you be able to afford the repayments?
+If you’re opting for a secured personal loan, the lender will be able to repossess your asset if you can’t afford the repayments.
+If you are considering an unsecured personal loan, keep in mind the interest rate is likely to be higher and so your ongoing repayments will be more costly.

-How much flexibility do you want with your loan amount?
-If you’re going to use your loan to make a large purchase, and also other items, check whether the lender allows this with a secured loan.
-If you can’t find a secured loan that provides for this, you may need to apply for an unsecured personal loan.
+- How much flexibility do you want with your loan amount?
+If you want to use your loan to make a large purchase as well as a number of other items, check whether this is allowed by your secured loan lender.
+If you can’t find a secured loan that allows for this, you may need to apply for an unsecured personal loan.

-The points always come back to comparison – which option is best for you?
-The only way to decide is to think about your situation, your needs and the loan type that is going to work for what you want to purchase.
+The points will also come back to comparison – which option is best for you?
+The only way to work it out is to consider your situation, your needs and the loan type that is going to work for what you want.

-A secured car loan uses the car you purchase as security for the loan in case you default.
-With an unsecured car loan, you still use the funds you borrow to buy the car, but the lender doesn’t attach the vehicle to the credit as security.
+A secured car loan will use the car you purchase as security for the loan in case you default.
+With an unsecured loan, you still use the funds you borrow to purchase the car, but the vehicle isn’t attached to the loan as security.

 Yes.
 A car loan is a type of secured loan specifically used to purchase a vehicle.
-A secured loan is a general type of loan where different assets, including vehicles, can be used as security for the loan.
+A secured loan is a general type of loan where a number of different assets, including vehicles, can be used as security for the loan.